Large images appear after paid membership is established through PayPal.

 Mazes and Labyrinths is just what the doctor ordered for those of us who choose to live in the slow lane or want to get out of the cacophony of mindless chatter and noise that seems to be the Internet today.

-These mazes and labyrinth design printables do not solve themselves.
+These mazes and labyrinth design printable images do not solve themselves.
 The games in this website do not play themselves.
 All games and puzzles in this site require a modicum of grey matter effort.
 Why bother with such boring old stuff in this day and age of instant gratification?
 Of course, children need to learn computer technology in order to succeed in the rat-race that is to be their future, but no one in a board meeting will ever ask your child to solve a Suduko game or display the success of their facebook farmville factory.

 Children should learn hands-on tangible crafts of all kinds in order to develop cognitive, reasoning skills, to actually discover the how's and why's of the way things work.
 Sit down with your child and show them how to make a chalk maze or labyrinth to actually produce something tangible that they can look at with pride and understanding.